reqT/reqT/README.md

 ## Getting started

+### Prerequisites

+* You need Java JDK 21, install from [here](https://adoptium.net/temurin/releases/?version=21&os=any&arch=any).
+* Other Java versions may also work, but if you get strange errors make sure you have Java JDK 21.

 ### Download

-* Download the latest `reqT.jar` from https://github.com/reqT/reqT/releases by clicking on the jar file under "Assets". or by using the terminal command below for your system (update to latest version):
+* Download the latest `reqT.jar` from https://github.com/reqT/reqT/releases by clicking on the jar file under "Assets". or by using the terminal command below for your system:
   * Linux:
     ```
     wget https://github.com/reqT/reqT/releases/latest/download/reqT.jar